Syncfusion AI Assistant

 cd BlazorApp.Client

-This command creates new Blazor Web app project and places it in a new directory called BlazorApp inside your current location.
+This command creates new Blazor Web App and places it in a new directory called BlazorApp inside your current location.
 See Create Blazor app topic and dotnet new CLI command topics for more details.

 NOTE

-Open the ~/_Imports.razor file from the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Charts namespace.
+After the package is installed, open the ~/_Imports.razor file from the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Charts namespaces.

 @using Syncfusion.Blazor